sandialabs/capp/README.md

 ```

 The actual names of packages are the names of the sub-directories
-in the `package` directory of the application repository.
+in the `package` directory of the build repository.

 A package's `package.cmake` file should at minimum call `capp_package`,
 whose signature is as follows: